etro-js/etro-js.github.io/content/roadmap.md

 }
 ```

+An [issue with recording audio in our functional tests] is preventing real
+progress on this.
+Help with investigating the problem is welcome!

 # Layer Inheritance

 A new [group layer] will be introduced.
 A group layer will have both audio and